A fusion of 4 Asian cuisines

 Daily 12.30 for lunch ’til 11 pm

-You’ll find them at 8 Dionisiou Solomou Street, Ayia Napa … that’s up slope from the Monastery to the T junction and it’s a few metres on the right …
+You’ll find them at 8 Dionisiou Solomou Street, Ayia Napa … that’s upslope from the Monastery to the T junction and it’s a few metres around the bend on the right …

-Why not mix up 4 Asian Cuisines and share !
+Let’s mix up 4 Asian Cuisines and share!